gemseo/gemseo/doc_src/tutorials/basics_of_optimization/simple_opt_example.rst

     discipline = create_discipline("AutoPyDiscipline", py_func=f)

-Now, we want to minimize this :class:`.MDODiscipline` over a design of experiments (DOE).
+Now, we want to minimize this :class:`.Discipline` over a design of experiments (DOE).

 1.b.
 Define the design space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~